krylosov-aa/context-async-sqlalchemy/docs_sources/docs/problem.md

     await User.objects.create(name=name)
 ```

-The main problem with wrappers is that it's new knowledge that the developer
+The main problem with wrappers is that they require developers to learn
-needs to know.
-This is a new syntax.
-If a developer knows sqlalchemy
-they don't necessarily know the wrapper.
+something new.
+They introduce their own syntax - so even if a developer is familiar with
+SQLAlchemy, it doesn’t mean they’ll understand the wrapper.

-Wrappers are also often conveniently designed with simple CRUD scripts,
+Wrappers are also often designed for convenience when working with simple
-but complex SQL queries are very difficult to write.
+CRUD operations, but writing complex SQL queries with them can be very
+challenging.

 ### Solution

-And the library solves all this:
+And this library solves all of these issues:

-- Very convenient integration with web frameworks
+- Easy integration with web frameworks
-- Automatic engine, session and transaction lifecycle management
+- Automatic management of engine, session, and transaction lifecycles
-- You can close the session manually without waiting for automation
+- Ability to manually close a session at any time, without waiting for the
+end of process
-- Getting a session out of context only where it is needed
+- Access to a session from the context only where it’s actually needed